mmatyas/supermariowar/README.md

 `git clone https://github.com/mmatyas/supermariowar.git`

-This repository also contains some submodules which you can use in case they are not available for your OS/distro, are outdated or simply don't want to install them on your system.
-To use these libraries, you have to initialize them after cloning:
+This repository also contains some submodules which you can use in case the libraries are not available for your OS/distro, are outdated or simply don't want to install them on your system.
+To use the included modules, you have to initialize them first after cloning:

 `git submodule update --init`

-Alternatively, adding `--recursive` to `git clone` also does this for you:
+Alternatively, adding `--recursive` to `git clone` also does this for you automatically:

 `git clone --recursive https://github.com/mmatyas/supermariowar.git`